Dr. Greene, my son is 13 years old and I am wondering how much sleep he needs?

-A recent study suggests that 5% of adolescents meet criteria for chronic insomnia, and that sleep deprivation has negative effects on their physical & psychological health, interpersonal interactions, and ability to perform daily activities (Roberts et al: Chronic insomnia and its negative consequences for health and functioning of adolescents: a 12-month prospective study.
+A study in the Journal of Adolescent Health suggests that 5% of adolescents meet criteria for chronic insomnia, and that sleep deprivation has negative effects on their physical & psychological health, interpersonal interactions, and ability to perform daily activities (Roberts et al: Chronic insomnia and its negative consequences for health and functioning of adolescents: a 12-month prospective study.
 J Adolesc Health, 2008).

 This raises three important questions: First, is this data true?
 In other words, if researchers in a lab say one thing, and real life says another, are most teenagers really getting insufficient sleep?
 Second, if most teens do not get enough, why?
 Are teens just shortsighted, stubborn and out of control?
 Third, what can be done to help teens get the sleep they need?

 The contrast between ideal and actual sleep in teenagers is based on solid research.
 Its truth is bolstered by the additional observation that excessive sleepiness is a very common complaint among adolescents.
 Daytime sleepiness is the most common sleep-related disorder of adolescence.